 The first two articles in this series looked at each of their experiences with formal schooling growing up, and subsequently their unique paths to exploring alternative education.
 Each of them had a different intention and journey to get to Swaraj.
 Similarly, each of them had a different experience while learning at Swaraj.

 Although there were many differences in their experiences, there were also many similarities that emerged in their reflections about their experiences.
 In the next two articles these similarities will be thematically described.
 This article will look at the stories of Experiential Learning.
 The next article will explore stories relating to Sense-Making & Developing Confidence.
-And the final article, focusing on their experiences at Swaraj university will look into Facilitation & Peer-to-Peer Learning.
+And the final article, focusing on their experiences at Swaraj university will look into Networked Power & Peer-to-Peer Learning.

 Through direct experience each of the people interviewed learned skills and developed a deeper sense of self-awareness.
 In all of their cases, the act of experientially trying something, led each of them to find out what they did not want to do or what they were not good at.
 Arti described experientially trying many different things -therapy, gardening, education, art etc. – and in many cases, what she learned was that many of the specific activities were not her calling, and she came to the conclusion that “failures are [for] understanding yourself better.”

 Each of the people interviewed had unique journeys into alternative education.
 However, there were many similarities in how they ended up there.
 Arti expressed this similarity by describing that, “you need to do the first step to enter into this, and then it’s a loop, you keep getting linked to different ecosystems.”
 For Madhur, this first step was taking a ‘Gap Year’ after finishing his secondary school studies.
 He described, “Somewhere I read about Swaraj University.
 I visited there and I liked the space and I liked the people.
 I liked that the whole thing was new, it was a living experiment. … I joined Swaraj and then it just continued.”